The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 </details>

-**Q: How do you link an external CSS file called `styles.css` to an HTML document?
+**Q: How do you link an external CSS file called `style.css` to an HTML document?
 Where in the HTML should this go?**

 <details>